niels-2005/RottenBot_ExpTracking/README.md

 ### Extensibility

-The modular design allows easy extension to:
+The modular design allows easy extension to other frameworks and tasks.:

 ```
 rotten_bot/